-In the mobile telephony sector, we face direct competition from MNOs, such as BT (through its wholly-owned subsidiary, EE), Vodafone and 3 UK, and other MVNOs, such as Tesco Mobile, Lebara, TalkTalk, Sky and ASDA.
+In the mobile telephony sector, we face direct competition from MNOs, such as BT (through its wholly-owned subsidiary, EE), Vodafone and Three, and other MVNOs, such as Tesco Mobile, Lebara, TalkTalk, Sky Mobile and ASDA.
 We also compete with fixed-line telephony operators, with companies offering VoIP services, and from the growth in online communication, as described in "Fixed-line Telephony" above.

-EE became the first U.K. MNO to launch 5G in May 2019, with Vodafone and 3 UK following in July 2019 and August 2019, respectively.
-At the time of this report 3 UK now leads in terms of rollout of 5G locations, reporting over 193 towns and cities with 5G service.
-EE follows with 160 and Vodafone reports 100.
+EE became the first U.K. MNO to launch 5G in May 2019, with Vodafone and Three following in July 2019 and August 2019, respectively.
+At the time of this report, operators differ in how they communicate their 5G coverage externally.
+Three reports 5G coverage in over 300 towns and cities as does VMED O2.
+Vodafone reports 5G coverage in 127 towns and cities, while EE reports 5G coverage in terms of a 40% coverage of the population.